 This carefully curated selection of 31 fruit prints from the vast Pomological collection represents a glimpse into its extensive archive, featuring thousands of exquisite illustrations.

-A great way to display these fruit paintings is by printing them on watercolor paper first.
+A great way to display these fruit paintings is by printing them on watercolour paper first.

 Adolphe Millot has drawn some wonderful fruit and vegetable posters and identification charts, which you can print for free.
 Some wonderful vintage vegetable illustrations here include a few fruits, too.